 We arrange two full programmes of events, covering about six months each and running from April to October/November, and then again through to March/April.
-The listing below covers October 2017 to April 2018, and is also available in pdf form.
+The listing below covers April to October 2018, and is also available in pdf form.

 The vast majority of our talks take place in the Small Hall at East Croydon United Reformed Church, Addiscombe Grove, Croydon CR0 5LP starting at 19:45 – where this is not the case, the event listing will confirm the alternative venue, so do check.
 East Croydon United Reformed Church is convenient for East Croydon station, Tramlink and many buses, and there is parking available on site.